mindspore-ai/docs/tutorials/source_en/use/custom_operator.md

 ### Example

 The following takes the TBE implementation `square_impl.py` of the `Square` operator as an example. `square_compute` is a computable function of the operator implementation.
 It describes the computation logic of `x * x` by calling the API provided by `te.lang.cce`. `cus_square_op_info ` is the operator information, which is defined by `TBERegOp`.
+The specific field meaning of the operator information visit the [TBE website](https://support.huaweicloud.com/odevg-A800_3000_3010/atlaste_10_0096.html).

 Note the following parameters when setting `TBERegOp`: